 Methuen City Hall, 41 Pleasant St., Methuen, Mass.

-Searles had discovered family ties to the Harcourts in Oxfordshire, England, who had a 15th-century manor house, Stanton-Harcourt, mostly destroyed.
+Searles had discovered family ties to the Harcourts in Oxfordshire, England.
+They had a 15th-century manor house, Stanton-Harcourt, mostly destroyed.
 He supposedly sent Vaughan to England to draw plans of the ruined section of the original house.
-Vaughan designed Searles Castle in Windham as a one-quarter-size replica of the English castle, complete with battlements and portcullis.
+Vaughan then designed Searles Castle in Windham as a one-quarter-size replica of the English castle, complete with battlements and portcullis.

 The Tudor Gothic castle was built of granite, fieldstone and dark red sandstone, most of which came from Searles’ quarries in nearby Pelham, N.H.
 It took nearly a decade to finish the castle and $1.25 million to furnish it.
 Eight-foot walls protected the castle from intruders.

-Despite the high walls, Searles thought the village school was too close.
-He offered to build Windham a new school if the town gave him the old one.
-The town agreed, and Henry Vaughan designed 'the handsomest and finest small school building in the state.'
+Despite the castle’s high walls, Searles thought the village school was too close.
+So he offered to build Windham a new school if the town gave him the old one.
+The town then agreed, and Henry Vaughan designed ‘the handsomest and finest small school building in the state.’

-Though Searles Castle is one of the most imposing buildings Henry Vaughan designed, the Chapel of St. Peter and Paul at St. Paul’s School is his most important.
+Though Searles Castle is one of the most imposing buildings he designed, the Chapel of St. Peter and Paul at St. Paul’s School is his most important.
 The chapel influenced a long line of school and college chapels and inspired many young architects.

 “Had Vaughan died at, say, age fifty and had not lived to design many of his churches or Washington Cathedral, his place in the Gothic Revival in America would still be secure,” wrote Morgan.